Registration NOW OPEN for Spring Break & Summer Camps!

 - Campers move around a lot, and we will even go outside when the weather allows.
 It’s a good idea to dress in weather appropriate clothes that you don’t mind getting messy.

-- ASC varies in temperature so bring an extra covering like a shirt or sweatshirt.
+- Adventure Science Center varies in temperature so bring an extra covering like a shirt or sweatshirt.

 - Campers are asked to leave extra money at home or in the car.

 - Please leave toys, games, ipods, cell phones and all other electronics at home.

 Lunches and Snacks